Tuesday, April 24, 2018 | 6:00 p.m. Central

 Learn how to empower students to collaborate, learn, and share with international peers.

-Learn how harness technology resources to enhance your global connections.
+Learn how to harness technology resources to enhance your global connections.

 Who Should Attend